 Can you briefly describe your current role and responsibilities?

-At NTUC Enterprise, I take care of statutory reporting and regulation compliance, and projects relating to restructuring, mergers and acquisitions, implementation of group policies, procedures and systems as well as risk management, treasury and capital management.
+I work at a social enterprise group and take care of statutory reporting and regulation compliance, and projects relating to restructuring, mergers and acquisitions, implementation of group policies, procedures and systems as well as risk management, treasury and capital management.

 What part of your job do you find particularly meaningful or satisfying?